 A Personal Example: From Dreams to Disney

-We didn’t just say, “Let’s save for a holiday.”
+We didn’t just say, “Let’s save for a vacation.”

-We wrote down a number, chose a deadline and created a plan.
+We wrote down a specific number, chose a deadline and created a savings plan.
 That goal went on the fridge.
 We made a visual tracker.
-Every extra pound went into the Disney fund.
+Every extra dollar went into the Disney fund.

 How to Set SMART Money Goals

 Vague goals like “I want to save more” or “I want to get out of debt” won’t take you far.
-You need to make them SMART:
+You need to make them SMART financial goals:

 - Specific – What exactly are you aiming for?